- Client challenge

+The State of Tennessee’s Division of TennCare (TennCare) was tasked with modernizing the state Medicaid IT system, a vital source of health care services for approximately 1.4 million residents, often considered the most vulnerable population of the state as of September 2019.
 Previous attempts at modernization had not been successful.
 Although systems integrators were engaged to support the deployment of a new software environment, the state also recognized the need for a long-term strategic technical advisor to coordinate, assess, and manage everyone’s efforts along the transformation journey.

-The current project is very complex and involves the Medical Assistance Eligibility and Enrollment Systems, the Medicaid Management Information System and Appeals system, the Health Information Exchange, and components for anayltics and security.
-Our experienced, multidiciplinary team works closely with third-party systems integrators and stakeholders in the Division of TennCare and provides a number of services to help ensure the success of the project.
+Over the years, KPMG has served the State of Tennessee’s Division of TennCare as a trusted, strategic advisor.
+Subsequently, KPMG was directly engaged by the state to provide technical advisory and assessment services for modernizing its Medicaid eligibility system.
+The current project is very complex and involves the medical assistance eligibility and enrollment systems, the Medicaid management information system and appeals system, the health information exchange, and components for analytics and security.
+KPMG assembled an experienced, multidisciplinary team that now works closely with third-party systems integrators and stakeholders in the Division of TennCare and provides a number of services to help support the success of the project.

 Projects for the public sector can have unique requirements in terms of size, complexity, funding, security, and regulatory mandates.
-Specialists in state and local government understand the public sector and can speak its language, helping government entitities address their specific challenges.
+Specialists in state and local government understand the public sector and can speak its language, helping government entities address their specific challenges.

 Today’s large-scale projects need a flexible approach involving people, processes, and technology.
 Members with diverse skills can complement each other and optimize the team’s overall efforts.